devsjc/blog/posts/20231202-the-complete-guide-to-pyproject-toml.md

 Optional dependencies
 ---------------------

-The `pyproject.toml` file improves upon `requirements.txt` by allowing the specification of *development dependencies* - dependencies required for local development of the project, but not integral to running it when distributed.
+The `pyproject.toml` file improves upon `requirements.txt` by allowing the specification of *optional dependencies* - dependencies required for parts of local development of the project, but not integral to running it when distributed.
 These could be test-specific or for [linting](#configuring-linters) requirements, and can be grouped by a key describing their utility in the `pyproject.toml` file.

 Configuring Linters